When you log in to take the Writing Exam, you will find a few pages of information and questions before you reach the actual placement exam.

-These first four untimed pages do not count towards your 72 hour limit.
+These first four untimed pages do not count toward your 72-hour limit.

 Page 5: The timed portion of the Writing Exam begins here.
-The final page is the placement exam itself, containing the sources you will read for the exam and the prompt for the essay you will write.
-We expect that it will take you several hours to read the sources and several hours to write the essay.
-The three sources you will read total approximately 40 pages.
+The final page is the placement exam itself, containing the source you will read for the exam and the prompt for the essay you will write.
+We expect that it will take you several hours to read the source and several hours to write the essay.
+The source you will read totals approximately 20 pages.
 You have a maximum of 72 hours in which to do the reading and complete the placement exam.
 (If you start your exam fewer than 72 hours before your exam window ends, your essay will still be due before your exam window closes.)
-Given the scope of the exam, you should not plan on being able to complete all the readings and write the essay in one sitting.
+Given the scope of the exam, you should not plan on being able to complete the reading and write the essay in one sitting.

 - Navigating the exam pages.
 Do not click the “back” button on your browser to return to an earlier page of the exam.
 Once you have completed a particular page, you will not be able to access it again.
 If you need to access a copy of these instructions once you’ve begun writing your essay, please return to the Writing Program website.

-You must submit your essay by the end of this 72-hour limit (or the end of your exam window, whichever comes first).
-You will not be able to access the sources and prompt at one time and begin your 72-hour limit later.
+- You must submit your essay by the end of this 72-hour limit (or the end of your exam window, whichever comes first).
+You will not be able to access the source and prompt at one time and begin your 72-hour limit later.

 - The essay prompt.
 When you open the final placement exam page, you will see the prompt giving you the instructions for writing the essay.
 It contains a few paragraphs explaining the topic of the placement exam, followed by directions explaining the kind of essay you will write.
 You will also find a copy of the prompt available as a PDF if you want to print and keep a copy in front of you as you write.

-- The readings.
-Below the prompt, you will find a “Guide to the Sources” page that offers bibliographic information for each source.
-You should read this page before reading the sources themselves.
+- The reading.
+Below the prompt, you will find a “Guide to the Source” page that offers bibliographic information for the source.
+You should read this page before reading the source itself.

-You will also find links to the three sources you will read for the placement exam.
-We estimate that it will take you several hours to read all three.
+You will also find a link to the source you will read for the placement exam.
 You should use no other sources to write your essay.

-The links for the first two sources will take you to a PDF that you can download.
-The third source is available as an electronic resource within the Harvard library, and you can download that source with a high-speed Internet connection.
-If you have difficulty with the Internet connection, there is an alternate link that will take you to the source in PDF format.
-To be sure that you retain access to those sources while you write your exam, please save the downloaded sources to your computer.
-When downloading sources within the exam, please click on one source, download/save it to your computer, close it, and then click on the next source.
-Clicking on multiple source links at one time may result in only one source downloading.
-Please be aware that some of the source links may require a few minutes to load; we appreciate your patience, and please click only once.
+The link gives you the option of downloading the source from the electronic resources within the Harvard library; you should be able to access the source with a high-speed Internet connection.
+If you have difficulty with the Internet connection, there are alternate links that will take you to the source in other formats.
+To be sure that you retain access to the source while you write your exam, please save the downloaded source to your computer.
+Please be aware that the source link may require a few minutes to load; we appreciate your patience, and please click only once.

 If you do not yet have Adobe or some other program on your computer allowing you to access a PDF, please go to https://get.adobe.com/reader and access the free Adobe Reader download before you begin the exam.

-- Citing the sources.
-When you are quoting or paraphrasing from the sources, you should cite the relevant page number.
+- Citing the source.
+When you are quoting or paraphrasing from the source, you should cite the relevant page number.
 Please use an in-text citation format, putting the page number in parentheses at the end of the sentence.
 For example, a citation from page 200 in a source by John Harvard would read (Harvard 200).
 The placement exam software will not accommodate footnotes.
-(For an example of MLA in-text citation format, consult the Harvard Guide to Using Sources at http://usingsources.fas.harvard.edu.)
+(For an example of MLA in-text citation format, consult the Harvard Guide to Using Sources.)